- Why you need to spend at least six months on the ground at any business you buy.

 The Small Business Administration is working to help solve this problem, providing loans at incredibly favorable rates to help interested buyers purchase these businesses.
 As a result, Acquisition Entrepreneurship has become one of the best ways to build wealth in the United States right now.

-While Acquira does provide passive investment opportunities for those interested, people who are looking to buy a business themselves need to put in a certain amount of work to ensure the company’s success.
+While Acquira provides passive investment opportunities for those interested, people looking to buy a business themselves need to put in a certain amount of work to ensure the company’s success.

 And that, dear reader, is why we put this article together.